-For a Saturday visit in bright sunshine, on a low tide, the Molunans were a private haven within the yachting activity on Carrick Roads.
-Sailing boats made their way out, from Mylor, Flushing or Falmouth, to round St Anthony Head, perhaps just on their way to Porthbeor beach on the other side of the headland, or maybe on to Fowey, the Yealm or further afield.
-One or two had anchored off Great Molunan, their sailors now gazing across to Falmouth and the Helford Estuary from these beautiful beaches.
+In bright sunshine on a low tide, the Molunan beaches felt like a private haven amidst the yachting activity on Carrick Roads.
+Sailing boats made their way out from Mylor, Flushing or Falmouth to round St Anthony Head, perhaps just on their way to Porthbeor beach on the other side of the headland, or maybe on to Fowey, the Yealm or even further afield.
+One or two had anchored off Great Molunan beach, their sailors now gazing across to Falmouth and the Helford Estuary from these beautiful beaches.

 David and Gaye’s affection for Great Molunan beach, their “Anniversary Bay”.

 Looking down on the Molunans with Sam and Georgina in the sunshine.